rodas-j/butler/README.md

 PyButler was created by Rodas Jateno.

 ## License
-This project is licensed under the [LICENSE HERE].
+This project is licensed under the GNU.

 ## Acknowledgments
-PyButler was inspired by [OTHER PROJECT HERE].
+PyButler was inspired by Langchain.

 ## Contact
 For questions or feedback, please reach out to [YOUR EMAIL HERE].